 If you have any questions before signing up, then get in touch.

 Who's behind Looking for Wisdom?

-Looking for Wisdom is run by me, Dr. Will Buckingham.
-I'm a writer originally from the UK, and I'm fascinated by how the resources of philosophy can be used to help us live better, kinder, richer and wiser lives.
+The site is edited and curated by Dr Will Buckingham.
+Will is a writer originally from the UK.
+He has long been fascinated by how the resources of philosophy can be used to help us live better, kinder, richer and wiser lives.

-My PhD is in philosophy, and I have an MA in anthropology.
-I have written both academic and popular philosophy, and have been translated into multiple languages.
-My next book is Hello, Stranger: How to Welcome the World (Granta 2021).
+Will has a PhD is in philosophy and an MA in anthropology.
+He has written both academic and popular philosophy and has been translated into multiple languages.
+His most recent book is Hello, Stranger: How we Find Connection in a Disconnected World (Granta 2021).

-My popular philosophy books include Think Deeply and Flourish: A Practical Guide to Happiness (Icon Books 2018).
-I have also published monographs, including Levinas, Storytelling and Anti-Storytelling (Bloomsbury 2013), and Finding Our Sea-Legs: Ethics, Experience and the Ocean of Stories (Kingston University Press 2009 / Wind and Bones 2019).
-And I've written articles and chapter contributions for all kinds of books (one of my recent favourites is a chapter in Cultivating a Good Life in Early Chinese and Ancient Greek Philosophy, edited by Karyn Lai, Rick Benitez and Hyun Jin Kim, published by Bloomsbury 2018)
+Will's philosophy books include Think Deeply and Flourish: A Practical Guide to Happiness (Icon Books 2018) and contributions to the global bestseller, The Philosophy Book.
+He has also published monographs, including Levinas, Storytelling and Anti-Storytelling (Bloomsbury 2013), and Finding Our Sea-Legs: Ethics, Experience and the Ocean of Stories (Kingston University Press 2009 / Wind and Bones 2019).

-I have taught philosophy for almost two decades, both in universities and in the community.
-In 2015, I set up a free, public philosophy salon in a bookshop in Chengdu, China.
-I remain convinced that philosophy is too important and too urgent to be left to academics.
-Find out more on my website.
+Will has taught philosophy for almost two decades, both in universities and in the community.
+In 2015, he set up a free, public philosophy salon in a bookshop in Chengdu, China.
+He believed that philosophy is too important and too urgent to be left to academics.
+Find out more on Will's website.